"Body Count" (1992) album review

 Manslaughter - Sumerian, 2014

 Sadly, three of the original Body Count band members have passed away since the release of their debut album.
 Drummer Beatmaster V. succumbed to leukemia in 1997, bassist Mooseman was killed in a drive-by shooting in 2001, and rhythm guitarist D-Roc died from complications of lymphoma in 2004.
 Ernie C. and Ice-T have soldiered on, doing occasional gigs with replacement players, and recording an exclusive track for the video game "Gears of War 3."
-In 2014, Body Count returned with their fifth studio album, entitled Manslaughter.
-Judging from such song titles as "Talk Sh*t, Get Shot," "B*tch In The Pit," and the cover of the Suicidal Tendencies classic "Institutionalized," it would appear that Body Count has not mellowed with age!!
+In 2014, Body Count returned with their fifth studio album, entitled Manslaughter, featuring the instant classics "Talk Sh*t, Get Shot," "B*tch In The Pit," and a hilarious 21st century update of Suicidal Tendencies' "Institutionalized."

 Most ironically, the man who became infamous for singing a song called "Cop Killer" has portrayed a cop every week on TV's "Law and Order: Special Victims Unit" since 1999!